-Analyzing variants and structural variations in SegMan Ultra:
+Analyzing variants and structural variations in SeqMan Ultra:

-1. SeqMan Ultra's Explorer panel (Explorer tab on the upper right of the window) contains a single conting containing the bacterial chromosome.
-The conting is already selected by default.

-2. Press the Show table of variants tool () to the right of the Explorer panel to reveal 151 variant positions.
+- 1. SeqMan Ultra's Explorer panel (Explorer tab on the upper right of the window) contains a single contig containing the bacterial chromosome.
+The contig is already selected by default. - 2.
+Press the Show table of variants tool (a) to the right of the Explorer panel to reveal 151 variant positions.
 This number is displayed in the view header.